erictompkins/page-shots/README.md

 Full Size and Fixed Size Screenshots
 -----------------

 By default all screenshots will capture the entire page, not just within the height and width specified.
+The `height` value is only used with full size screenshots if the height of the web page is less than the specified height.
+In that case the screenshot will be the specified height.
+If the height of the web page is larger than the specified height then the actual height of the page will be used.

 You can use the `--fit` option to only capture the page within the specified height and width.

 You can go even further and capture just a clip of the page by using the `-clipH`, `-clipW`, `-clipX`, and `-clipY` options.
 You must specify all four parameters for a clip to be taken.